tirthparikh/TemPy-docs/source/index.html.md

 TemPy let the developer build the DOM using only Python objects and classes.
 It provides a simple but complete API to dynamically create, navigate, modify and manage "HTML" templates and objects in a pure Python.

-Navigating the DOM and manipulating tags is possible in a Python or jQuery-similar sintax.
+Navigating the DOM and manipulating tags is possible in a Python or jQuery-similar syntax.
 Then later your controllers can serve the page by just calling the `render()` method on the root element.

 TemPy is designed to offer Object-Oriented Templating, giving the developer the ability to use and manage html templates following the OOP paradigms.
-Sublassing, overriding and all the other OOP techiques will make HTML templating more flexible and mantainable.
+Sublassing, overriding and all the other OOP techniques will make HTML templating more flexible and maintainable.

 **Speed**